The way you charge your jet ski battery is very simple and not too different if you were charging a battery in a car.

 The batteries and charging systems in cars or trucks are too powerful for a jet ski to handle and you’ll fry the electronics.

-But you can use a jump pack like we talk about in our 107 tips and accessories post here.
+But you can use a jump pack, as we talk about in our 107 tips and accessories post here.

 Charge A Jet Ski Battery Fast?

-You should not try to charge a jet ski battery fast and you should stay under 2 amps when charging.
+You should not try to charge a jet ski battery fast and you should stay at or under 2 amps when charging.
 Going above the 2 amps could damage the battery and force you to buy a new battery.
+Going over 2 amps could also damage the computer of your jet ski so it’s best to stay at 2 amps or lower.

 If the battery has been sitting for a while then the battery might be dead no matter what and you’ll need to replace it.
 If you’re looking for a good battery to put in your jet ski then check out my post on the best jet ski battery here.